 Katrin Davidsdottir

-Before entering the CrossFit world at the age of 18, Katrin was a successful track-and-field athlete and trained for 10 years as a gymnast.
-She is currently affiliated with CrossFit Coeur d'Alene, and has published two books: Dottir: My Journey to Becoming a Two-Time CrossFit Games Champion and the children’s book What Is the Way? (co-written with Annie Thorisdottir).
-Katrin also worked with Rogue to help design the official Davidsdottir Edition of the Cerakote Bella Bar, featuring her “Sled Dog” logo.
+Currently affiliated with CrossFit Coeur d'Alene, Katrin continues to inspire athletes around the world through her training, storytelling, and entrepreneurial ventures.
+She is the author of two books—Dottir: My Journey to Becoming a Two-Time CrossFit Games Champion and the children’s book What Is the Way? (co-written with Annie Thorisdottir).
+In collaboration with Rogue, she also helped design the Davidsdottir Edition Cerakote Bella Bar, featuring her signature “Sled Dog” logo—a symbol of her grit, loyalty, and refusal to quit.